Ann's Diner

 The diner is a classic barrel-roof diner, nine window bays long and three deep.
 The original entrances to the diner were at its ends, but the left one has been repurposed as a site for heating and ventilation equipment.
 The right side door retains its original steel door with sunburst motif, and the middle bay window on the front facade has been replaced by an entrance that projects from the diner's body.
 The barrel roof is covered by a rubber membrane, and extends to porches that covered the entrances at the ends.

 Behind the diner body is a wood frame single story structure, which houses the kitchen and restrooms.
 Unlike many New England diners, this structure has a gable roof.
 The diner's interior is unusual for its custom configuration.
 The right six bays have a typical interior setup, with four booths and fourteen counter stools, while the left three bays have a dining room arrangement.
 This area is separated from the counter area by a pocket door, and has six booths, three each lining the front and back walls.

 The building was added to the National Register of Historic Places on December 10, 2003.

+The diner closed in 2021 and was sold.